 Zao Onsen would make a good choice for more adventurous families wanting to experience an authentic Japanese ski holiday.
 Kids will love the snow monsters and dressing up in yukata kimono for dinner.
 It may be a bit of a struggle for those with young children whose gear you need to carry to the slopes, since the hotels are quite spread out and there is no shuttle.
 Chose a hotel close to the ropeways if this is your situation.

 There is a ski school that has English-speaking instructors, for private lessons only.
-Our Scout Field Guides have more details.
+If your kids need lessons there are probably better resorts to choose from.Search Hotels

 There is a wide variety of accommodation in Zao Onsen.
 From basic pensions to luxurious ryokans and deluxe Japanese/Western style hotels, almost all tastes are well catered for.
 However, there are no self-catered options or Western-run hotels.
 Those on the right side of the village are newer hotels with the easiest access to the slopes via the two ropeways.
 More traditional hotels, pensions and ryokans are found in the heart of the old village on the left side, extending up from the bus terminal.
 These have a slightly more difficult access to the ski slopes since the base of the Zao Sky Cable is up a fairly steep hill.
 The walk to the ropeways is flatter and easier and takes about 10-15 minutes.
 Some hotels do provide lifts to the ropeways, but mostly you are left to your own devices for getting to the slopes, which means walking since there is no skiers shuttle.

 Depending on your criteria, you’ll want to choose your lodging in Zao Onsen carefully to make sure it’ll suit your desires.
-Read our detailed reviews to find the right one for you and once chosen you can book directly via Scout.Search Hotels and Deals Get your
+Read our detailed reviews to find the right one for you and once chosen (or if you need help choosing) contact Scout to help with your Zao Onsen booking.Search Hotels and Deals Get your

 Scout Field Guide >